What is the Safety Culture Ladder?

 Is the Safety Culture Ladder mandatory?

 As previously stated at the beginning of the page, step 2 of the Safety Culture Ladder has been mandatory in the construction sector since Jan.
 1, 2022.
-Apart from that, the Safety Culture Ladder is not mandatory by law, but it is increasingly being made a requirement by certain industries and clients, especially in the construction and infrastructure sector.
+Apart from that, the Safety Culture Ladder is currently not mandatory by law, but it is increasingly being made a requirement by certain industries and clients, especially in the construction and infrastructure sector.
 In the Netherlands and other European countries, some companies and government agencies require their suppliers and partners to be certified to the Safety Culture Ladder to demonstrate that they have a strong safety and risk culture.

 The purpose of the Safety Culture Ladder is to improve the safety culture within organizations, thereby reducing the risk of accidents.
 Although not required by law, certification can be essential for companies looking to work with certain clients or in specific projects.